 Dr Alexander Chance is Head of Policy and Research at Transparency International (TI) Ireland, where he leads programmes on anti-corruption, anti-money laundering and public sector/political integrity.
 He is also a Senior Fellow at the Azure Forum for Contemporary Security Strategy, an Associate Fellow within the Organised Crime and Corruption Programme at RUSI, and an accredited mediator.

-Alexander has over 20 years’ international experience working on these issues from within both government service and civil society.
-In his early career, he coordinated sensitive mediation and peacemaking processes in the Middle East and West Africa.
-He then entered law enforcement, where he served in operational, strategy and management roles – including in South America – focused on tackling serious and organised crime.
-He has particular insight into drug trafficking and corruption, as well as the influence of peacebuilding activities and faith communities on the illicit economy.
+Alexander specialises in strategic approaches to transnational organised crime and corruption, including in conflict-affected and peacebuilding contexts, and has over 20 years’ experience working on these issues at both practitioner and policy levels in diverse international settings.
+In his early career, he conducted research for the UN in Geneva before coordinating sensitive mediation processes in the Middle East and West Africa.
+He then entered UK law enforcement, where he served in operational, strategy and management positions focused on tackling corruption, cyber-crime, international drug trafficking and money laundering, including five years deployed in South America.

-Alexander completed his PhD at Trinity College Dublin, where his research examined the relationship between organised crime, governance and liberal peacebuilding in post-war Mozambique.
-He also holds an MPhil (with Distinction) in International Peace Studies from TCD, and a BA in Law and Politics from Durham University.
-He consults for public and private sector organisations, is an Associate of Transparency International Ireland, where he advises on anti-corruption, anti-money laundering and public integrity frameworks, and is a practising mediator, accredited by the Mediators’ Institute of Ireland.
+Alexander completed his PhD at Trinity College Dublin, where his doctoral research examined the relationship between organised crime, governance and liberal peacebuilding in post-war Mozambique.
+He also holds an MPhil with Distinction in International Peace Studies from Trinity College Dublin, and a BA in Law and Politics from Durham University.